shenglin-liu/PST_for_methylation/README.md

 R functions for calculating PST between two groups based on methylation levels.

 ## Usage
-1. Load the above two functions by sourcing this file in R (or simply copy and paste).
+1. Load the functions by sourcing the code file in R (or simply copy and paste the functions).

 2. Convert your methylation data into a matrix in R like this one:
 <pre>     AA_cold AA_warm AR_cold AR_warm RA_cold RA_warm RR_cold RR_warm